-- The Chairman shall perform such duties as may be provided by the rules of the Section. - He shall be responsible for selecting and inviting the Section's official "Guest Speaker" and shall cooperate with the Secretary in arranging the Section program for an Annual Meeting.
+- The Chairman shall perform such duties as may be provided by the rules of the Section. - The Chairman shall be responsible for selecting and inviting the "Chairman's Guest Speaker" and shall cooperate with the Secretary in arranging the Section program for an Annual Meeting. - The Chairman, in cooperation with the Secretary, shall be responsible for enhancing participation in section activities through section promotion, membership recruitment activities and improved quality and content of the program.